atlasphp/Atlas.Query/docs/select.md

     ->forUpdate();
 ```

-Each of those methods take an option boolean parameter to enable (`true`) or
+Each of those methods take an optional boolean parameter to enable (`true`) or
 disable (`false`) the flag.

 You can set flags recognized by your database server using the `setFlag()`